makestatic/carena/README.md

-# Arena Allocator for C
+# Arena Allocator in C

-A fast, self-contained memory allocator.
-Implements a dynamic arena with an internal custom memory system.
+A fast, lightweight, self-contained, and easy to integrate arena memory allocator.

 ## Features
 - Dynamic memory blocks
 - Bump-pointer allocation
-- Reset without freeing
+- Reset the arena without freeing each allocation
-- Full release with one call so no more "damn, i forgot to free"
+- Full release with one call — no more “damn, I forgot to free”
 - Shared library support

-- Unix platforms
+**Supported platforms:** _Unix-based systems only for now_.

 ## API